nimblehq/elixir-templates/README.md

 [![Test template](https://github.com/nimblehq/elixir-templates/actions/workflows/test_template.yml/badge.svg?branch=develop)](https://github.com/nimblehq/elixir-templates/actions/workflows/test_template.yml)

-> A Library for initialize new Phoenix projects
+> A Library for initializing new Phoenix/Mix projects.

 ## Introduction

-NimbleTemplate is a library for initializing new Phoenix projects at [Nimble](https://nimblehq.co/).
+**NimbleTemplate** is a library for initializing new Phoenix/Mix projects at [Nimble](https://nimblehq.co/).
+It speeds up the start of a new project by preloaded with some essential libraries, addons and, best practices.
-It saves us a lot of time on the installation and configuration of new Phoenix projects.

-It supports for linting, testing, and much more, so developers can focus on core feature of the application.

 ## Features

-Supporting libraries:
+Libraries:

 - [credo](https://hex.pm/packages/credo): A static code analysis tool with a focus on code consistency and teaching.
-- [dialyxir](https://hex.pm/packages/dialyxir): Mix tasks to simplify use of Dialyzer in Elixir projects.
+- [dialyxir](https://hex.pm/packages/dialyxir): Mix tasks to simplify the usage of Dialyzer in Elixir projects.
 - [exvcr](https://hex.pm/packages/exvcr): HTTP request/response recording library for Elixir, inspired by VCR.
 - [ex_machina](https://hex.pm/packages/ex_machina): A factory library by the creators of FactoryBot (née FactoryGirl).
 - [excoveralls](https://hex.pm/packages/excoveralls): Coverage report tool for Elixir with coveralls.io integration.